Osaka-University-Harada-Laboratory/ur5e_tutorials/README.md

   docker compose up
   ```

-2. Run a demonstration in the local machine
-  - Execute a below script

 ### Simulation

+2. Run a demonstration on the host machine

 - Visualizing the model
   ```bash
   ./utils/ur5e_rviz.sh